Shubhamturakhia/OpenAI-Pendulum-testing-using-DDPG/README.md

 Paper referred for the DDPG algorithm: "**https://arxiv.org/pdf/1509.02pdf971.**"

 ### Algorithm Design Procedure:
-Following the DDPG and Deep Q Learning algorithm procedure, we need the old state, action, reward and new states as output for every step
+Following the DDPG algorithm procedure, we need the old state, action, reward and new states as output for every step

 ##### Things required for Algorithm processing: